madi7a/madi7a/README.md

 ## Hi there 👋 I'm Madi7a
-I'm an AI student ,interested in proplem solving ,math and learning.
+I'm an AI student ,interested in proplem solving ,math ,biology and learning.

 Curentlly working on improving my skills in thinking, coding, AI, ML, DL...